AuthEceSoftEng/ads-h2o/thesis_experiments/README.md

 # thesis_experiments

-This is a repository is for extract trainning metafeatures.
+This is a repository is for extract training metafeatures.

-In order to run the code and etract the trainning metafeatures replicate the following steps:
+In order to run the code and etract the training metafeatures replicate the following steps:

 * Download or clone the folder on your PC.